How I Store, Sort and Label my LEGO Collection

 Storage

-Parts can be stored in bins, drawers, or bags depending upon how much you separate by part type and colors.
+Parts can be stored in bins, drawers, or bags, and can be separated by part type and colors.
 The majority of my LEGO collection is kept in plastic Sterilite drawers, designed with removable covers allowing you to easily stack on more drawers.
-I use three different sizes of Sterilite drawers: large stacked 6 drawers high, medium piled 20 drawers high, and small stacked 11 drawers high on bookshelves.
-Stacked too high the drawers have a hard time bearing weight.
-I cut cardboard from food boxes like cereal containers to fit as drawer dividers.
-They keep parts organized inside the drawers.
+I use three different sizes of Sterilite drawers: large, medium, and small.
+When stacked too high, the drawers struggle to bear weight.
+To prevent this, I stack the small drawers on bookshelves.
+I use cardboard boxes cut from cereal containers as drawer dividers to organize parts inside the drawers.
+Any tall wood or plastic shelving can be used to store ongoing projects or display finished builds.

 Categories